1024inc/engineering-blog/eng-paths/software_engineer_1.md

 </td></tr>
 <tr><td  markdown="1">

-- Focused on individual learning and development
+- Focused on individual learning and development.
-- Displays engineering principles in action
+- Displays engineering principles in action.
-- Uses pairing sessions to learn about our codebase, product, and best practices
+- Uses pairing sessions to learn about our codebase, product, and best practices.

 </td></tr>
 <tr><td style="font-weight:bold">